 Because enzymes help break down the foods you eat, they also enhance your metabolic rate.
 When your metabolism is fast, it promotes better flow and circulation of oxygen supply throughout the body.

-3. Reduce Inflammation Through Proper Protein Digestion
+3. Enzymes Can Reduce Inflammation Through Proper Protein Digestion

 Proteolytic enzymes help in the digestion of protein in the body that may also aid in reducing symptoms of inflammation related to inflammatory conditions.

 A review of 10 studies found out that the proteolytic enzyme bromelain was efficient at reducing joint stiffness, swelling, and pain in patients with osteoarthritis.
 The same enzyme was also effective in lessening inflammation caused by sinusitis where the nasal passages swell.